Black holes and Bhargava's invariant theory: Introduction

 This relationship, and its extension to the class groups which endow the equivalence classes at fixed $D$ with a group multiplication law \cite{Mooreone,Mooretwo}, was reviewed recently in \cite{Ono}.

 It is natural to wonder whether this connection is an accident of special coincidences about the geometry of $K3$ or if it might presage a more general set of relations between BPS black holes and structures in number theory.
 Here, we give evidence for the latter viewpoint by generalizing this observation to a wider class of supergravity theories, many of which arose originally in the study of ``magical'' supergravities in the early 1980s \cite{Muratone, Murattwo}.
 Many of these theories, in turn, admit embeddings into string theory.\footnote{ More precisely, we are only concerned with the geometry of the vector multiplet moduli space here.
 So realizations of these theories with extra purely neutral hypermultiplets will constitute UV completions of our picture.
 In what follows, whether we know an explicit string embedding or not, we will assume that the supergravity duality group is broken to a corresponding arithmetic group in the full theory.
-This is certainly what happens when a known string embedding exists.}
+This is certainly what happens when a known string embedding exists.} In particular, we highlight the striking observation that the special points of arithmetic interest in many of Bhargava's geometry-of-numbers examples are in exact correspondence with special points from the point of view of supergravity via the attractor flow.

 The organization of this note is as follows.
 In the next section, we describe examples of the physical theories of interest.
 In each, the classification of attactor points is equivalent to the problem of counting equivalence classes of certain forms modulo the action of an arithmetic group; the black hole entropy is then further controlled by a suitable arithmetic invariant.
-In several cases, this corresponding algebraic structure also appears in the study of higher composition laws \cite{Bhargava}, and the class numbers governing attractor degeneracies have been of independent interest in the study of arithmetic statistics.\footnote{For an accessible introduction to this subject, see e.g. \cite{statistics}.} We conclude by discussing some natural directions for future exploration.
+In several cases, this corresponding algebraic structure also appears in the study of Bhargava's geometry of numbers as originally studied in the context of higher composition laws \cite{Bhargava}, and the class numbers governing attractor degeneracies have been of independent interest in the study of arithmetic statistics.\footnote{For an accessible introduction to this subject, see e.g. \cite{statistics}.} We conclude by discussing some natural directions for future exploration.
 In an appendix we describe in more detail the connection of the structures we study to Jordan algebras.